ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 Engineering is not asking Product for permission to continue.

+Product is validating that the business objective remains correct.

-The meeting exists to maintain alignment—not require approval.
+The meeting exists to maintain alignment—not create additional governance.

 ---

-## Waiting Until Sprint Review
+## Waiting Until the End

-Waiting until work is complete makes course correction expensive.
+If Product waits until a Sprint Review or Release Review to see the implementation, meaningful changes become significantly more expensive.

-Project Checkpoints intentionally happen before implementation is finished.
+Project Checkpoints intentionally happen while change is still inexpensive.

 ---